undergrad-partner-school

 Student Organizations

-There are 46 student organizations and groups with open membership at this school.
+The number of student organizations and groups with open membership at this school is 46.
 The student organization that attracts the greatest number of students is Japanese Club, followed by Hong Kong Club and Hawaiian Club.
 Other popular student organizations at this school are Samoa Club and Tonga Club.

 For students with a talent for acting, there is a drama club.
-You have a passion for media and communication?
-Brigham Young University - Hawaii publishes its own newspaper.
+For individuals with an interest in media and communication, Brigham Young University - Hawaii publishes its own newspaper.

 Student Services

-Brigham Young University - Hawaii offers a number of services needed for a comfortable and secure life on campus.
+At Brigham Young University - Hawaii, there are many amenities required for a pleasant and safe life on campus.

-There is a security patrol that operates around the clock.
-The late-night transport/escort service is available.
+There is a security patrol available 24/7.
+The transport/escort service operates during late hours.

 Career Services